 - Waterproof protection

-Verdict: The Midland GXT1000VP4 ski walkie talkie is a large radio with good range.
-It is not perfect for all situations and the battery life is poor.
-However, its long range is its biggest selling point.
-On other fronts, it doesn’t offer a considerable superior advantage over other walkie talkies.
+The Midland GXT1000VP4 ski walkie talkie is a large radio with good range.
+It is not perfect for all situations and the battery life is average.
+However, its long-range and waterproofing are its biggest selling points.

 DEWALT DXFRS800 2-Watt Heavy Duty Walkie Talkies